Learn how to configure a connection to Oracle via SAML.

 In order to integrate you’ll need the IdP Metadata URL.

-Normally, this will come from your Enterprise customer’s IT Management team when they set up your application’s SAML configuration in their Oracle instance.
+Normally, this will come from the organization's IT management team when they set up your application’s SAML configuration in their Oracle instance.
 But, should that not be the case during your setup, here’s how to obtain it.

 Follow the Oracle Cloud documentation to create a new SAML application.